-Circular Quay is a place people often pass through—onto the ferry or train (from one of the world's most scenic stations) after work, into the Sydney Opera House, or over the Harbour Bridge bound elsewhere.
+Circular Quay is a place people often pass through—onto the ferry or train (from one of the world's most scenic stations) after work, into the Sydney Opera House to see a performance, or over the Harbour Bridge bound elsewhere.
 But it's also one of the most beautiful parts of Sydney/Eora, and home to world-class restaurants to match.

 These are Urban List's recommendations for the best Circular Quay restaurants right now.